-Biology 2p is compulsory only for those pupils who do not choose a scientific subject (Biology 4p, Chemistry 4p, Physics 4p) from the option courses.
-It is not available for those pupils choosing Biology as a 4p option, but it is a possibility for those pupils who choose Chemistry 4p and/or Physics 4p.
+Science, Technology and Society 2p is compulsory only for those pupils who do not choose a scientific subject (Biology 4p, Chemistry 4p, Physics 4p) from the option courses.

-A pupil who has followed the 4 periods course in years 4 and 5 can choose the 5 period Mathematics course only on the recommendation of the teacher of Mathematics and on condition that the pupil has been successful in a required test in June 2024 and that the request has been handed in with the choice form in January.
+A pupil who has followed the 4 periods course in years 4 and 5 can choose the 5 period Mathematics course only on the recommendation of the teacher of Mathematics and on condition that the pupil has been successful in a required test in June 2025 and that the request has been handed in with the choice form in January.

-Compulsory courses are created whatever the number of pupils.
+Compulsory courses are created regardless of the number of pupils.